Mason named interim Tottenham boss following Mourinho sacking | Goal.com

 Why was Mourinho dismissed?

-Mourinho was initially brought in to bring Spurs' long wait for major silverware to an end, and although he was potentially less than a week from achieving that goal, the board decided to make an early change after the team's poor run of results at the start of 2020.
+Mourinho was initially brought in to bring Spurs' long wait for major silverware to an end and, although he would've had the chance to deliver a trophy on Sunday, the board decided to make an early change after the team's poor run of results.

-Mourinho saw his side held to a 2-2 draw by Everton in his final game in charge, which left the Lilywhites sitting seventh in the Premier League and five points adrift of the top four, with only six games left to try and qualify for the Champions League.
+Mourinho saw his side held to a 2-2 draw by Everton in his final game in charge, which left Spurs sitting seventh in the Premier League and five points adrift of the top four, with only six games left to try and qualify for the Champions League.

 When is Mason's first game at the helm?

-Mason will have the chance to warm up for the Carabao Cup final this weekend when Tottenham play host to Southampton in the Premier League on Wednesday night.
+Mason will have the chance to warm up for the Carabao Cup final when Tottenham play host to Southampton in the Premier League on Wednesday night.

-After Sunday's showpiece event, he will look ahead to a meeting with Sheffield United on May 1, seven days before Spurs are due to take in a trip to Leeds United.
+After Sunday's showpiece event against Manchester City, he will look ahead to a meeting with Sheffield United on May 1, seven days before Spurs are due to take in a trip to Leeds United.

 It is understood that Tottenham's search for their next permanent manager will soon get underway, with a final appointment expected ahead of the 2021-22 season.